jimmejardine/qiqqa-open-source/DEVELOPER-INFO.md

 - Choose `Release+SETUP` solution on top toolbar *(there are three different solutions: Debug, Release, Release+SETUP).*

-- To build Qiqqa, from `Build` menu on `Build Solution` or `Rebuild Solution`.
+- To build Qiqqa, in `Build` menu click on `Build Solution` or `Rebuild Solution`.
 This should take a while.

 - Find `setup.exe` file in folder `qiqqa-open-source/Qiqqa.Build/Packages/v82 - 20200426-212303` or similar.
 Done.